stephaniemagdic/fe-m1-practice/day_3/day3-exercises.md

 If you're using an input element in a form, what attribute controls the behavior of that input?

-- I am not sure if I am reading this question right, but I believe the type attribute controls the behavior of that input.
+-I am not sure if I am reading this question right, but I believe the type attribute controls the behavior of that input.
 It allows you to choose what kind of <input> element to display.

 What element is used to create a dropdown list?
-- To create a dropdown list, a <select> element is used.
+-To create a dropdown list, a <select> element is used.

 If you're using an input element to send form data to a server, what should the type attribute be set to?